studiobutter/anime_api/README.md

 List of API from certain Anime Games.

+**NOTICE**:

-**NOTICE**: Old Launcher APIs have been depercated since June 17th, 2024
+- Old Launcher APIs have been depercated since June 17th, 2024 for Genshin, Star Rail.

-For Honkai Impact 3rd players, old APIs can be access [here](./Old_APIs/HI3.md)

-- October 17: Migration have started

-- ???: Migrated, Old_APIs have been removed

-Disclaimer: HI3rd Old APIs will soon be Deprecated!
+- Old Launcher APIs have been depercated on ??? for all region of Honkai Impact 3rd

 This Repository is meant for reseaching and helping players do manual downloads.